NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_representation.rst

 code edition and availability of specific mitigation measures in the market.
 Though reliant on engineering judgement and historical data availability, each rule provides detailed notes cross-referencing the various documents and practices that governed that era of construction and thus informed the ruleset formation.
-In cases where engineering judgement was required, rules were assigned based on what was understood to be the most common construction practice.
+In cases where engineering judgment was required, rules were assigned based on what was understood to be the most common construction practice.
 In cases where that was not clear, the ruleset assigned the most vulnerable configuration for a more conservative approach to loss estimation. :numref:`wind_bldg_attri` and :numref:`flood_bldg_attri` list the attributes for the wind and flood loss assessments.